CIS4301-Project-University-of-Florida/U.S.-Gun-Crime/README.md

 - Run `yarn server` from the root directory to launch the backend (server).

-- Run `yarn dev` from the root directory to do both of the above in parallel (for convenience).
+- Run `yarn dev` from the root directory to run the client and server alongside each other, with hot reloading.